tomasscavnicky/punctuation-reconstructor/README.md

 # puctuation-reconstructor
-script based on neural network learning which can reconstruct punctuation in text without any punctuation
+script based on neural network which can reconstruct punctuation in text without any punctuation